SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

 ## HTTP Analyzer

 The HTTP analyzer written in Python3 connects a flow abstraction interface of HTTP, parses HTTP protocol, and outputs JSON to the standard output.
-It can run as follows.
+You can execute it as follows.

     $ python3 http/sftap_http.py /tmp/sf-tap/tcp/http nobody